AresMUSH/aresmush/game/plugins/profile/help/profile.md

 summary: OOC profile information
 categories:
 - main
+aliases:
+- info
+- finger
 plugin: profile
 ---
-Your profile is used to view OOC information about other characters.

-Each character has a **character profile** that is unique to that particular game.
-If you have a handle, people viewing your character profile may also see a link to your handle profile depends on your handle privacy settings (see %xhhelp handles` for more info.)

-`profile <name or handle>`
+Each character has a **character profile** showing various information.
+Any IC information is provided for OOC reference; do not use it inappropriately if you have no IC reason to know it.

+`profile <name>`  (`profile` by itself shows your own)

 You can set custom profile fields, which can display standard MUSH formatting codes (like ansi and linebreaks).
 See `help formatting`.